Patrizia Casaccia: Career and research

 Casaccia was recruited to Robert Wood Johnson Medical School in 1999.
 Casaccia started as an assistant professor, and was promoted to associate professor while running a lab that explored the neurobiological basis of demyelinating disorders.

 In 2008, Casaccia was recruited to the Icahn School of Medicine at Mount Sinai in New York City.
 She holds titles as the Professor of Neuroscience, Professor of Genetics and Genomic Science, and Professor of Neurology.
-In 2016, Casaccia was appointed to Director of the Neuroscience Initiative within the Advanced Science Research Center at the City University of New York (CUNY).
-At CUNY, Casaccia is Einstein Professor of Biology within the Graduate Center.
+In 2016, Casaccia was appointed to Director of the Neuroscience Initiative within the Advanced Science Research Center at the CUNY Graduate Center.
+At CUNY, Casaccia is Einstein Professor of Biology within the CUNY Graduate Center.
 In 2017, Casaccia and her colleague Anne Schaefer founded, and now co-direct, the Center for Glial Biology that spans the educational spaces of both Mount Sinai and CUNY.

 Casaccia's research program focuses on translation in order to move basic science from her lab into therapeutic approaches in the clinic to help patients with multiple sclerosis (MS) and other neurodegenerative processes.
 One major area of research in Casaccia's lab is probing the molecular and genetic mechanisms of oligodendrocyte development, myelin formation, and myelin loss.
 Through analysis of epigenetic changes and transcriptional changes in glial cells, mostly oligodendrocytes, they are able to understand how certain stimuli or environmental influences may lead to disease phenotypes.
 While probing the basic biology of glial cells, Casaccia's lab also dissects the mechanisms of neurodegeneration in demyelinating disorders, such as MS. She looks at mitochondrial activity in neurons exposed to the cerebrospinal fluid (CSF) of patients with various neurodegenerative disorders, and she also analyses this CSF for insight into therapeutic targets and molecular pathways.